1. How to Seek Counselling Service

 1) What Kind of Counselling Services Can the Center Offer?

 Once your rights have been violated in any way, you may find it hard to talk about it with someone else not just out of fear but also out of shame of talking to someone about something so personal.
 Finding someone adequate to talk to and to provide appropriate information to solve the problems are what counselling is for.
-You could call, e-mail or come to the KU Human Rights Center in person to have a counselling sessions.
+You could call, e-mail or come to the KU Center for Human Rights and Gender Equity in person to have a counselling sessions.
 Every personal information and contents of the counselling will be completely confidential.

 2) What Are the Main Contents of Counseling?